Courses

 CONCRETE PLACEMENT (ADVANCED) – 80 HOURS / 10 DAYS

 This course provides additional information for the more advanced concrete worker.
 Trainees should have at least 1 year of concrete experience or have completed the Basic Concrete Placement class.
-This course covers various advanced aspects of concrete placement, including:
+This course covers various advanced aspects of working with concrete:

 CONCRETE FORMING